 - Opening a vent to release pressure build-up

-- Opening the Glass (or plastic cover) then removing the needle.
+- Opening the Glass (or plastic cover) then remove the needle.

 - Rotating the screw located at the face of the scale.